Komodo-OS-Rom/komodo_wiki/_includes/templates/device_build.md

 mkdir -p ~/android/pe
 ```

-The `~/bin` directory will contain the git-repo tool (commonly named "repo") and the `~/android/pe` directory will contain the source code of PixelExperience.
+The `~/bin` directory will contain the git-repo tool (commonly named "repo") and the `~/android/pe` directory will contain the source code of Komodo OS.

 ### Install the `repo` command